rchillyard/Majabigwaduce/README.md

 Future enhancements
 ===================

-* I plan eventually to allow the shuffle process to match keys with reducers according to an application-specific mapping (rather than the current, arbitrary, mapping).
+* Enable the shuffle process to match keys with reducers according to an application-specific mapping (rather than the current, arbitrary, mapping).
 * Enable reducers (and possibly mappers) to be replicated across a cluster.